-Applications of learning on point clouds include shape completion and recognition [54], unmanned autonomous vehicles [34], 3D object detection, recognition and classification [9, 31, 38, 39, 45, 46, 50], contour detection [20], layout inference [16], scene labeling [29], category discovery [57], point classification, dense labeling and segmentation [3, 10, 13, 19, 21, 24, 26, 35, 39, 51, 52, 55],
+Applications of learning on point clouds include shape completion and recognition [57], unmanned autonomous vehicles [36], 3D object detection, recognition and classification [9, 33, 40, 41, 48, 49, 53], contour detection [21], layout inference [18], scene labeling [31], category discovery [60], point classification, dense labeling and segmentation [3, 10, 13, 22, 25, 27, 37, 41, 54, 55, 58],

-Most deep neural networks designed for 3D point clouds are based on the idea of partitioning the 3D space into regular voxels and extending 2D CNNs to voxels, such as [4, 11, 35], including the the work on 3D generative adversarial network [53].
+Most deep neural networks designed for 3D point clouds are based on the idea of partitioning the 3D space into regular voxels and extending 2D CNNs to voxels, such as [4, 11, 37], including the the work on 3D generative adversarial network [56].
 The main problem of voxel-based networks is the fast growth of neural-network size with the increasing spatial resolution.
-Some other options include octree-based [42] and kd-tree-based [28] neural networks.
-Recently, it is shown that neural networks based on purely 3D point representations [1, 39-41] work quite efficiently for point clouds.
+Some other options include octree-based [44] and kd-tree-based [29] neural networks.
+Recently, it is shown that neural networks based on purely 3D point representations [1, 41-43] work quite efficiently for point clouds.
 The point-based neural networks can reduce the overhead of converting point clouds into other data formats (such as octrees and voxels), and in the meantime avoid the information loss due to the conversion.

-The only work that we are aware of on end-to-end deep auto-encoder that directly work on point clouds is [1].
+The only work that we are aware of on end-to-end deep auto-encoder that directly handles point clouds is [1].
 The AE designed in [1] is for the purpose of extracting features for generative networks.
 To encode, it sorts the 3D points using the lexicographic order and applies a 1D CNN on the point sequence.
 To decode, it applies a three-layer fully connected network.
 This simple structure turns out to outperform all existing unsupervised works on representation extraction of point clouds in terms of the transfer classification accuracy from the ShapeNet dataset to the ModelNet dataset [1].
 Our method, which has a graph-based encoder and a folding-based decoder, outperforms this method in transfer classification accuracy on the ModelNet40 dataset [1].
-Moreover, compared to [1], our AE design is much more interpretable: the encoder learns the local shape information and combines information by max-pooling on a nearest-neighbor graph, and the decoder learns a force to fold a two-dimensional grid twice in order to warp the grid into the shape of the point cloud, using the information obtained by the encoder.
+Moreover, compared to [1], our AE design is more interpretable: the encoder learns the local shape information and combines information by max-pooling on a nearest-neighbor graph, and the decoder learns a "force" to fold a two-dimensional grid twice in order to warp the grid into the shape of the point cloud, using the information obtained by the encoder.
+Another closely related work reconstructs a point set from a 2D image [17].
+Although the deconvolution network in [17] requires a 2D image as side information, we find it useful as another implementation of our folding operation.
+We compare FoldingNet with the deconvolution-based folding and show that FoldingNet performs slightly better in reconstruction error with fewer parameters (see Supplementary Section 9).